folio-org/folio-org.github.io/guidelines/github-actions-frontend.md

 This document is for existing and new front-end UI and Stripes repositories.

-## Disable Jenkins pipeline

-The Jenkins pipeline needs to be disabled as a first step, to prevent it running in parallel with GitHub Action workflows and so publishing duplicate artifacts.

-Do: `git mv Jenkinsfile Jenkinsfile.deprecated`

 ## Setting up the workflows

 **Note**: A separate branch and pull request is created for each selected workflow.
 There are two separate workflows:
 - One for snapshot artifacts
 - One for release artifacts

+### Disable Jenkins pipeline

+Once the branches are created Jenkins pipeline needs to be disabled as a first step, to prevent it running in parallel with the GitHub Action workflows and so publishing duplicate artifacts.

+Do: `git mv Jenkinsfile Jenkinsfile.deprecated`

 ### Add FOLIO workflows